Unidentified terrorist killed in Baramulla

-Srinagar: An unidentified terrorist was killed today as Army foiled an infiltration bid along the Line of Control (LoC) in Baramulla district of Jammu and Kashmir.
+SRINAGAR: An unidentified terrorist was killed on Sunday as Army foiled an infiltration bid along the Line of Control (LoC) in Baramulla District.

 Your email address will not be published.
 Required fields are marked *